-Policy at PageID.1527 (emphasis added).
-The policy also provides coverage for extra expenses:
+Policy at PageID.1983 (emphasis added).2 The policy also provides coverage for extra expenses:

 We will pay Extra Expense you sustain during the "period of restoration".
-Extra Expense means necessary expenses you sustain...during the "period of restoration" that you would not have sustained if there had been no direct "loss" to property caused by or resulting from a Covered Cause of Loss.
+Extra Expense means necessary expenses you sustain... during the "period of restoration" that you would not have sustained if there had been no direct "loss" to property caused by or resulting from a Covered Cause of Loss.

-Id. at PageID.1528 (emphasis added).
+Id. at PageID.1984 (emphasis added).
 As relevant to the present action, the policy defines a "covered cause of loss" as a "direct 'loss' unless the 'loss' is excluded or limited in in this Coverage Part."
-Id. at PageID.1514.
+Id. at PageID.1970.
 A "loss," in turn, is defined as "accidental physical loss or accidental physical damage."
-Id. at PageID.1547.
+Id. at PageID.2003.

 Courts interpreting identical policy language have found that coverage for business income and extra expense is contingent on an insured sustaining direct physical loss or damage, a premise the parties do not dispute.
 See, e.g., Brown Jug, Inc. v.
 Cincinnati Ins.
-Co., No. 20-CV-13003, 2021 WL 2163604, at \2-4 (E.D.
+Co., No. 20-CV-13003, 2021 WL 2163604, at 2-4 (E.D.
 Mich.
 May 27, 2021); St. Julian Wine Co., Inc. v.
 Cincinnati Ins.
-Co., No. 1:20-cv-374, 2021 WL 1049875, at \1 (W.D.
+Co., No. 1:20-cv-374, 2021 WL 1049875, at 1 (W.D.
 Mich.
 Mar.
 19, 2021).
-However, the parties dispute whether Plaintiffs have plausibly alleged harm that qualifies as "physical" loss or damage.

-Governor and DHHS as matters of public record.
+However, the complaint and is central to Chelsea's claims, the Court is permitted to consider it in connection with Cincinnati's motion.
+Likewise, the Court may consider the civil orders issued by the Governor and DHHS as matters of public record.

-&lt;sup>2 In deciding a Rule 12(b)(6) motion, courts are generally confined to considering the allegations in the complaint, matters of public record, orders, the record of the case, and exhibits attached to the complaint.
+2 In deciding a Rule 12(b)(6) motion, courts are generally confined to considering the allegations in the complaint, matters of public record, orders, the record of the case, and exhibits attached to the complaint.
 Amini v.
 Oberlin College, 259 F.3d 493, 502 (6th Cir.
 2001).
 Additionally, "[d]ocuments that a defendant attaches to a motion to dismiss are considered part of the pleadings if they are referred to in the plaintiff's complaint and are central to her claim."
 Weiner v.
 Klais & Co., Inc., 108 F.3d 86, 89 (6th Cir.
 1997).
-Because the policy is referenced extensively in the complaint and is central to Plaintiffs' claims, the Court is permitted to consider it in connection with Cincinnati's motion.
-Likewise, the Court may consider the civil orders issued by the
+Because the policy is referenced extensively in the parties dispute whether Chelsea has plausibly alleged harm that qualifies as "physical" loss or damage.

-Plaintiffs allege that they sustained direct physical loss or damage to their property due to the presence of COVID-19 at the premises and the restrictions imposed under the civil orders.
-SAC ¶ 62-64, 96.
+Chelsea alleges that it sustained direct physical loss or damage to its property due to the presence of COVID-19 at the premises and the restrictions imposed under the civil orders.
+SAC ¶¶ 62-64, 96.
 The parties, however, differ in their interpretations of the requirement that loss or damage to property be "physical."
 According to Cincinnati, "physical loss" or "physical damage" requires tangible, concrete destruction of or alteration to property.
-MTD at 8-9.
-Citing a multitude of recent cases holding that similar policies provide no coverage for income lost during pandemic-related business closures, Cincinnati maintains that neither COVID-19 nor the civil orders caused tangible harm to Plaintiffs' property.
-Id. at 9-12.
-Plaintiffs, by contrast, argue that "physical loss" is broad enough to encompass an inability to use or possess property.
+MTD at 8.
+Citing a multitude of recent cases holding that similar policies provide no coverage for income lost during pandemic-related business closures, Cincinnati maintains that neither COVID-19 nor the civil orders caused tangible harm to Chelsea's property.
+Id. at 8-11.
+Chelsea, by contrast, argues that "physical loss" is broad enough to encompass an inability to use or possess property.
 Resp. at 13.
-They cite several cases adopting this interpretation and finding that similar insurance policies cover income lost during pandemic-related business closures.
-Id. at 14-15.
+It cites several cases adopting this interpretation and finding that similar insurance policies cover income lost during pandemic-related business closures.
+Id. at 13-16.